fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Quran mentions the throne some 25 times (33 times as Al-'Arsh).
 'Ali ibn Abi Talib, said: "Allah created the Throne as an indication of His power, not for taking it as a place for Himself."

+    Indeed, your Lord is Allah, who created the heavens and the earth in six days and then established Himself above the Throne (Arsh), arranging the matter [of His creation].
+There is no intercessor except after His permission.
+That is Allah, your Lord, so worship Him.
+Then will you not remember?
+    Quran, surah Yunus 10:3

+Bearers of the Throne or hamlat al-arsh are a group of angels.
+The Quran mentions them in Quran 40:7 and Quran 69:17.
+The portrayal of these angels is comparable to the seraphim in the Book of Revelation.
+They might be identified with cherubim or seraphim of Jewish traditions.

+    Those who bear the Throne, and all who are round about it, hymn the praises of their Lord and believe in Him and ask forgiveness for those who believe (saying): Our Lord!
+Thou comprehendest all things in mercy and knowledge, therefor forgive those who repent and follow Thy way.
+Ward off from them the punishment of hell.
+    Quran 40:7

+    And the angels will be on its sides, and eight will, that Day, bear the Throne of thy Lord above them.
+    Quran 69:17

 ### Al-Qalam (The Pen)

 ‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, "Verily, the first to be created by Allah was the pen."
 Sunan al-Tirmidhī 3319